 - Utility knife

 Begin by sourcing a replacement windshield.
 Your local Glass Doctor may be able to help you find a replacement.
 Otherwise, your local car dealer or auto parts store should be able to help you find a replacement.
-Avoid headaches by purchasing an OEM replacement.
+Avoid headaches by purchasing an OEE replacement.
 Once you’ve found a replacement, continue with the instructions below: